 For Developers: If the issue is with a file that you've linked to when customizing your site, upload that file as an asset.

-Step 3: Temporarily Deactivate SSL If Required
+Part 3: Temporarily Deactivate SSL If Required

 Having SSL enabled for your site is a great idea (we cover why in this article), but having this setting enabled does mean that all URLs for your site will redirect to HTTPS.